H1d3r/telnetclientpoc/README.md

 ## Overview

 This proof-of-concept demonstrates a vulnerability in the Microsoft Telnet Client's MS-TNAP authentication protocol.
 When a client connects to a malicious Telnet server via `telnet.exe` or `telnet://` URI hyperlinks, and the MS-TNAP extension is detected, the server can extract authentication material from the client.
+If the exploit is run by a host in the Intranet or Trusted Zone, the credentials are sent automatically without prompting, making this practical for Red Team uses.

 The PoC completes the MS-TNAP process and captures NTLM authentication data, which can be used for: